mkohler/cython_swig/README.rst

     ppair.

     That's pretty straightforward C code.
 But how can we use pair_add from Python?
+How do we build a struct in Python?
 What do we tell SWIG?

 adder.i: pair_add()
 ===================